nicoverbruggen/phpmon/README.md

     <img src="./phpmon/Assets.xcassets/AppIcon.appiconset/icon_128x128@2x.png" alt="phpmon icon" width="128px" />
 </p>

 **PHP Monitor** (or *phpmon*) is a lightweight macOS utility app that runs on your Mac and displays the active PHP version in your status bar.
-It's tightly integrated with [Laravel Valet](https://github.com/laravel/valet), so <u>you need to have it set up before you can use this</u>.
+It's tightly integrated with [Laravel Valet](https://github.com/laravel/valet), so <u>you need to have it set up before you can use this app</u> (consult the FAQ below with info about how to set up your environment).

 <img src="./docs/screenshot.jpg" width="1085px" alt="phpmon screenshot (menu bar app)"/>

 <small><i>Screenshot: Showing the key functionality of PHP Monitor.
-You can also add new domains as links, manage various services, and perform First Aid to fix all kinds of common PHP link issues.</i></small>
+You can also add new domains as links, isolate sites, manage various services, and perform First Aid to fix all kinds of common PHP link issues.</i></small>

 It's super convenient to switch between different versions of PHP.
 You'll even get notifications (only if you choose to opt-in, of course)!